 Educational Maintenance Allowance [EMA]

-An EMA grant can help with course costs including books, travel or equipment.
-For more information, visit the EMA website or contact the college at Tycoch on 01792 284000 or Gorseinon on 01792 890700.
+For more information, visit the EMA website or contact the College at Tycoch on 01792 284000 or Gorseinon on 01792 890700.
+Application forms are available from Student Finance Wales or from the student funding office at the College.

 Financial Contingency Fund [FCF]

-The FCF is a hardship fund that is open to all full time students.
-The fund can help to support essential course related costs such as course equipment, childcare, CRB checks and transport.
-The FCF is means tested on household income.
+The FCF is a hardship fund that is open to full time students.
+The fund can help to support essential course related costs such as course equipment, books, childcare, DBS checks and transport.
+The FCF is means tested on household income which must be less than £20,000 per year for students to qualify.
 Funds are allocated on a first come, first served basis.
 You will need to provide proof of household income and if applicable, proof of your residential status.

 Welsh Government Learning Grant for FE (WGLG)